Ancient Art in Somaliland in Limbo

 The Laas Geel caves are in 10 areas of a large granitic outcrop about 37 miles north of Somaliland’s capital, Hargeisa, and can reached by the road to the port city of Berbera.
 The caves sit near a dry riverbed 3 miles off the main road.
 Traversing the unmarked rutty trail requires a four-wheel-drive vehicle.
 The outcrops appear ordinary until a close examination of the shallow enclosed areas near the upper reaches.

 French archaeologists say the Laas Geel cave paintings are at least 5,000 years old and possibly twice that age.
 Some of the paintings show the indigenous nomadic people worshipping cows.
-Other scenes show giraffes, dogs, antelopes, camels and other animals.
+Other scenes show giraffes, dogs, antelopes, camels, and other animals.
 In the Somali language, Laas Geel means “where the camels once watered.”

 The cave art is reportedly among the oldest found in Africa.
 Many visitors say this incredible archaeological find deserves to be designated as a UNESCO World Heritage site, despite the diplomatic problems.
-With good highway signs, better vehicular access and an improved visitor center, this precious repository of ancient rock art could become a major tourist attraction and economic boost to Somaliland.
+With good highway signs, better vehicular access and an improved visitor center, this precious repository of ancient rock art could become a major tourist attraction and an economic boost to Somaliland.

 The Neolithic Laas Geel cave paintings are similar to the Paleolithic Lascaux cave paintings near Montignac, France.
 Discovered in 1940, the French cave paintings are thought to be 17,000 years old.
 The Somaliland cave art also resembles the Altamira cave paintings discovered in the Cantabria region of northern Spain in 1880.
 They have been referred to as the “Sistine Chapel of Paleolithic art,” depicting life 18,000 years ago.
 Many of the scenes at Altamira are centered on bison, bulls and other animals prevalent in Europe at the time.